gbundala/pencil_backend/README.md

 You may also clone the repo from https://github.com/gbundala/pencil_backend in your local environment or download the zip file from Github and follow the steps above.

+If you need to see the application in action in Production, hosted on Heroku: https://pencil-backend-gb.herokuapp.com/

 ## Backend part of the application

 This RESTful API is created with Express.js, a popular Node.js library that simplifies the development of api with JavaScript.